 Annual upgrades are not compulsory, and some drivers have been in use for more than five years.
-However, it is highly recommended that you upgrade at least every five years so to not to lose too much distance from your playing partners.
+However, it is highly recommended that you upgrade at least every five years to avoid losing too much distance from your playing partners.

-There are a plethora of drivers available to choose from which makes it difficult for anyone that doesn’t read up on every new release and comparison.
-To assist you we have compared some of the most popular, and some of the less popular, drivers to offers you options based on individual criteria.
+There are many drivers available to choose from, which makes it difficult for anyone who doesn’t read up on every new release and comparison.
+To assist you, we have compared some of the most popular and less popular drivers to offer you options based on individual criteria.

 The extra length of the shaft and the large clubhead makes this the most difficult club to swing effectively.
 However, a well-struck drive will travel farther than any other club.

-Heavier drivers will slow down your swing thus result in a loss of distance and affect the golf ball trajectory.
+Heavier drivers will slow down your swing, thus resulting in a loss of distance and affecting the golf ball trajectory.

 The average golf driver weighs in at between 310 and 315 grams.
-Various components on the complete setup can play a significant role in the overall weight of the driver.
-Weight can be reduced in the clubhead, shaft, and grip but you should retain a balanced setup throughout.
+Various components of the complete setup can play a significant role in the overall weight of the driver.
+Weight can be reduced in the clubhead, shaft, and grip, but you should retain a balanced setup throughout.

-Innovative technology has enabled companies to design drivers with a multitude of adjustability options from changing the loft, changing the center of gravity, and changing the between draw and fade bias.
+Innovative technology has enabled companies to design drivers with many adjustability options, from changing the loft, the center of gravity, and the between draw and fade bias.

-This may sound exciting, but the technology increased prices significantly.
-It is a high price to pay for someone that has not reached the apex of their golf ability.
-It could be a less expensive, and better, option to have a driver fitting with your local professional club fitter.
+This may sound exciting, but the technology increased prices significantly too.
+It is a high price to pay for someone who has not reached the apex of their golf ability.
+It could be a less expensive and better option to have a driver fitting with your local professional club fitter.

 Adjustable Hosel Settings

-Adjusting the loft of the driver enables you to manipulate the trajectory of the golf ball off the face.
+Adjusting the driver’s loft enables you to manipulate the trajectory of the golf ball off the face.
 It is not only the loft that is changed, but the face closes or opens.

 The increased loft will close the face for straighter shots and less of a slice.
-Decreased the loft will open the face reducing the chance of a hook.
+Decreasing the loft will open the face reducing the chance of a hook.

 Movable / Adjustable Weights

-Moving the weights on the sole could adjust the bias of the head thus making it feasible to a wider range of clients than a pre-set bias.
+Moving the weights on the sole could adjust the bias of the head, thus making it feasible for a wider range of clients than a pre-set bias.
 It also enables you to tweak the bias to reduce the amount of draw or fade.